We all have preconceptions about other countries, and let’s face it: America doesn’t have the greatest reputation overseas.

 Now don’t get me wrong, there’s a lot that annoys me about Americans, but that’s for another post.
 In the last fifteen months, I’ve been constantly, pleasantly surprised by them.

-Here are some myths and stereotypes that I’ve discovered are untrue:
+Here are some myths and stereotypes about Americans:

 I’ve traveled through fourteen states so far, and can say with certainty that this is false.
 Most people over here are actually very slim and healthy; especially in California.
 I’ve definitely put on weight, but let’s face it; I don’t have much willpower, and the portion sizes are massive.
-I’m continually surprised that people can stay as thin as they do in the states, given what is in the food.
+I’m continually surprised that people can stay as thin as they do in the states considering all the crap in the food here.

 I lived in Auckland for a year and I actually saw more overweight people in South Auckland than I have in my entire time in the states.
 Don’t get me wrong, there are some extremely overweight people over here, but the obesity epidemic is also hitting the UK, Australia and New Zealand.
 Better watch out for your glass houses guys.